 As a part of your BreakOut or Immersion experience, you will be registered in an Experiential Learning Course (EXP).
 This is a non-credit bearing course which is the BreakOut/Immersion experience itself.
 It will show up on your official UD transcript that you participated in this service-learning experience as a measure of your further involvement and learning here at UD.

 Mary Niebler, Associate Director, Center for Social Concern

 Participants must attend weekly preparation meetings with the group.
+UDI 361 (Cross-cultural Immersion Prep Course) is held on Wednesdays from 7-9, beginning February 2019.
 This is a major commitment.
 You must be willing to commit your time and energy to this effort or you will lose your place on the trip.

-A preliminary deposit of $100 will be due with your application.
-The remaining cost of the trip will be due in mid-April.
+Program Costs are available on the Budget Sheet here.
+A $500 Deposit will be due after acceptance to the program.
+The remaining cost of the trip will be billed through your student account and is due in late May.
 Partial scholarships may be available for those who need them.
 Some grants are available on campus for such experiences.
 Groups are encouraged to work together to help raise funds.
 Additional costs include a valid passport (with at least 6 months validation remaining on it), supplies, vaccinations, and possible other preparatory items, if needed.

 Passports and visas >>

 Click on the Map for more information.